henriquejosefaria/Master_Thesis/README.md

-# POST-QUANTUM CRYPTOGRAPHY TO LOW-END DEVICES
+## POST-QUANTUM CRYPTOGRAPHY FOR LOW-END DEVICES

 All the implementations in this repository constitute a first step towards providing "low-end" devices with post-quantum security.